 But first, let’s clarify the goal of QA.

 Sign up for Rainforest QA—an all-in-one no-code automated testing tool—to improve the effectiveness and efficiency of your testing without having to hire more QA team members.
-You can run up to five hours of no-code automated tests for free, every month.
-It’s only $5/hour after that.

 Before digging into the five essential QA metrics you should track to improve your QA efforts, it’s worth clarifying the goal of QA.
 The goal of quality assurance isn’t to catch every bug—because that’s impossible in most software development timeframes.
 The point of QA is to give you the confidence that your product meets a sufficient level of quality.
 (What’s sufficient?
 That’s up to you.)

 That’s why it’s helpful to think of QA as a tradeoff between speed and quality.
 If you put too much emphasis on executing with speed, you sacrifice on quality and may end up with more hotfixes.
 On the other hand, if you put too much emphasis on fixing every possible bug before release, your development process will likely be too slow to keep your company competitive.